 A tense, stiff limb provides an easy handle for an opponent to push or pull with, whereas a relaxed limb provides an opponent less to work with.

 Muscular struggle reduces a fight to who is stronger.
 Minimum brute strength in all movement becomes an equalizer in uneven strength confrontations.
 This is very much in the spirit of the tale of Ng Mui.
+This art is very effective for self defense.

 There are three open hang forms practiced in the Wing Chun Kung Fu system.
 They are meditative, solitary exercises which develop self-awareness, balance, relaxation and sensitivity.
 Forms also train the practitioner in the fundamental movement and the correct force generation of Wing Chun.